sree2798/SQL/README.md

 Also, learnt about using
 MATCH  column_name  AGAINST ('+keyword  +keyword' IN BOOLEAN MODE)  in   WHERE conditions (this is for searching for different keywords in the content of a single row)

+April 20th - realized that if we don't use ` ` in aliases while using joins, there is a chance that these names are detected by mysql  as table names that are to be used to joins

+Also, I learnt how to use CAST() function to change the data type of a column and cast as a required data type